 The Mobile Community Services Office has hit the open road to reach new clients and improve our customer service.
 Rural households who find the trip to their local CSO too far to travel may have services roll into their hometown.
 The Department of Social and Health Services has created two 40-foot trucks that transform into functioning offices - each vehicle includes a reception area, interview stations, a sun shade for protection from the elements or extra space, and a mechanical lift as an option for access instead of the stairs.

-Each Mobile CSO unit is staffed by experienced program specialists who are able to complete Cash and Basic Food interviews, eligibility reviews, process changes to active cases, issue EBT cards, and receive documents for Cash, Food, and Childcare programs.
+Each Mobile CSO unit is staffed by experienced program specialists who are able to determine financial eligibility for the cash and food assistance programs.
+They process new applications, reviews and changes for active cases; they issue EBT cards and receive documents.
+Applications for the Child Care Subsidy Program will be forwarded to that unit for processing .
 The Mobile CSO specialists also determine eligibility for Medicare Savings Programs and Aged, Blind, or Disabled Medicaid.

 Mobile CSO Goals: